cdomet-d/irc/bot/libs/curl/docs/libcurl/opts/CURLOPT_TIMEOUT_MS.md

 # DEFAULT

-0 (zero) which means it never times out during transfer.
+Default timeout is 0 (zero) which means it never times out during transfer.

-# %PROTOCOLS%

 # EXAMPLE